-CRIM 395-399 Topics in Criminal Justice 3 credits Specific topics to be chosen by faculty.
-Prerequisite: Second vear standing.
+CRIM 395 - 399 Topics in Criminal Justice 3 credits Specific topics to be chosen by faculty.

-CRIM 465 Comparative Criminal Justice 3 credits A comparison of criminal justice systems from around the world using the Internet and a seminar format.
+CRIM 465 Comparative Criminal Justice 3 credits Acomparison of criminal justice systems from around the world using the Internet and a seminar format.

-CRIM 490 Directed Reading in Criminal Justice 1-4 credits Supervised readings in the criminal justice area.
+CRIM 490 Directed Reading in Criminal Justice1 - 4 credits Supervised readings in the criminal justice area.

-CRIM 494 Senior Thesis 3 credits Students with a 3.70 GPA in the Criminal Justice major and a 3.30 overall GPA who wish to graduate with departmental honors in criminal justice must enroll in this course two semesters prior to their graduation and complete an honors thesis.
+CRIM 494 Senior Thesis 3 credits Students with a 3.70 GPA in the criminal justice major and a 3.30 overall GPA who wish to graduate with departmental honors in criminal justice must enroll in CRIM 494 two semesters prior to their graduation and complete an honors thesis.
 The thesis may be a significant expansion of the student's work in SOCI 304 or CRIM 499.
 A committee of three faculty members will direct the thesis.
 Two members of the committee must be from the Criminal Justice/Sociology Department, and one may be from another department.
-The chair of the committee will be the instructor of record.
-The committee's decision about whether to award Departmental Honors is independent of the course grade.
-Prerequisites: Appropriate GPA, and consent of committee.
+The chair of the committee will be the instructor of record. committee's decision about whether to departmental honors is independent of the course grade.

-CRIM 495 SPD Cooperative Education The course involves a 40 hour training academy and a commitment of at least 20 hours a month to the Spokane Police Department.
+CRIM 495 SPD Cooperative Education 1 credit The course involves a 40 hour training academy and a commitment of at least 20 hours a month to the Spokane Police Department.
 Students will provide low priority responses to citizen needs such as property recovery and accident reporting.

-CRIM 496 Practicum in Criminal Justice Supervised experience for Criminal Justice majors in selected criminal justice agencies such as The Spokane County Prosecutor's Office, The Spokane County Public Defender's Office, or the Spokane County Juvenile Court.
-Prerequisites: Third or fourth year standing and permis-
+CRIM 496 Practicum in Criminal Justice 1 - 3 credits Supervised experience for Criminal Justice majors in selected criminal justice agencies such as the Spokane County Prosecutor's Office, the Spokane County Public Defender's Office, or the Spokane County Juvenile Court.

-CRIM 497 Criminal Justice Summer Internship 1-10 credits This is a limited program for third and fourth year students who will spend a minimum of 40 hours per week for ten weeks in the summer with a participating criminal justice agency in varied work and observer experience with both line and staff assignments.
+CRIM 497 Criminal Justice Summer Internship1 - 10 credits This is a limited program for third and fourth year students who will spend a minimum of 40 hours per week for ten weeks in the summer with a participating criminal justice agency in varied work and observer experience with both line and staff assignments.

 CRIM 499 Criminal Theory and Measurement 3 credits An advanced class in criminological theory and methods.
 In a seminar format students will review and discuss current criminological research and theories.
 Required of all Criminal Justice majors and fulfills the comprehensive examination requirement.
 Spring.

-Prerequisites: SOCI 304 and (SOCI 350, SOCI 351 or SOCI 353).
+Prerequisite(s): SOCI 304 and (SOCI 350 or SOCI 351 or SOCI 353)